Messina Chasmata

-The Messina Chasmata /mE'siːn@ 'kaezm@t@/ are the largest canyon or system of canyons on the surface of the Uranian moon Titania, named after a location in William Shakespeare's comedy Much Ado About Nothing.
+The Messina Chasmata /mE'siːn@ 'kaezm@t@/ is the largest canyon or system of canyons on the surface of the Uranian moon Titania, named after a location in William Shakespeare's comedy Much Ado About Nothing.
 The 1492 km long feature includes two normal faults running NW–SE, which bound a down-dropped crustal block forming a structure called a graben.
 The graben cuts impact craters, which probably means that it was formed at a relatively late stage of the moon's evolution, when the interior of Titania expanded and its ice crust cracked as a result.
-The Messina Chasmata have only a few superimposed craters, which also implies being relatively young.
+The Messina Chasmata has only a few superimposed craters, which also implies being relatively young.
 The feature was first imaged by Voyager 2 in January 1986.